 Styling Can Help

-Avoid harsh styling after pregnancy so you don’t lose too much hair.
+Avoid harsh styling after pregnancy so you don’t lose too much hair and consider changing up your routine by adding a hair serum to aid natural growth.
 This means no tight ponytails, braids or buns.
 You should also resist the urge to tease your hair to bulk it up because this styling technique seriously damages the hair cuticle and leads to hair breakage.
 Instead, you can use tinted products to camouflage thinning areas or rely on a volumizing mousse or dry shampoo to give your hair more body.

 Postpartum hair loss can be stressful, but as long as you make sure to nourish your body and soul this period will pass quickly and you’ll be back to strong, healthy hair in no time!